Common house gecko

-The common house gecko (Hemidactylus frenatus) is a gecko native to South and Southeast Asia.
-It is also known as the Asian house gecko, Pacific house gecko, wall gecko, house lizard, tayoto, chipkali or moon lizard.
+The common house gecko (Hemidactylus frenatus) is a gecko native to South and Southeast Asia and Near Oceania.
+It is also known as the Asian house gecko, Pacific house gecko, wall gecko, house lizard, tiktiki, chipkali and moon lizard.

-Most geckos are nocturnal, hiding during the day and foraging for insects at night.
+The common house gecko is nocturnal, hiding during the day and foraging for insects at night.
 They can be seen climbing walls of houses and other buildings in search of insects attracted to porch lights, and are immediately recognisable by their characteristic chirping.

 They grow to a length of between 7.5–15 cm, and live for about 7 years.
-These small geckos are non-venomous and not harmful to humans.
-Most medium-sized to large geckos are docile, but may bite if distressed, which can pierce skin.
-The common house gecko is tropical, and thrives in warm, humid areas where it can crawl around on rotting wood in search of the insects it eats, as well as within urban landscapes in warm climates.
+They are non-venomous and not harmful to humans.
+Most medium-sized to large geckos are docile, but may bite if distressed, which might pierce skin.
+The common house gecko is a tropical species, and thrives in warm, humid areas where it can crawl around on rotting wood in search of the insects it eats, as well as within urban landscapes in warm climates.
 The animal is very adaptable and may prey on insects and spiders, displacing other gecko species which are less robust or behaviourally aggressive.
 In parts of Australia and Papua New Guinea they are often confused with a similar native lizard, the dubious dtella.